VPN Questions, Honest Answers

 What's a "no-logs" VPN?
 How do I know if it's real?

 A no-logs VPN claims not to record your browsing activity, connection times, or IP addresses.
-But anyone can claim this — verification matters:
+But anyone can claim this — verification is what matters:

 • Independent audits: Has a third-party security firm verified the no-logs claim?